 Three dancers roller skate down a ghostly pre-dawn highway.
 The groove is slow and hypnotic.
 With dance in music videos, something I often miss is the sense of performance.
 That it's a one-off live event taking place in an actual, physical space.
 Even though the track is only 4:20, the dance has a sustained and logical build and an end that makes a statement.
 The long tracking shots, sustained focus on the choreography, and simple (but not simplistic) cinematic concept of video highlights the dancing, not furious editing or visual effects.

-Stylistically, I really love the dark shots with the fluorescent sign-posts receding into the distance.
-The choreography actually reminds me of DaNCEBUMS.
+Stylistically, I really love the dark shots with sustained low-level menace.
+The choreography reminds me of DaNCEBUMS.
 Individuality within unison.
 Tight accents.
 Bummy, sexy style.
 There are some low-key amazing technical achievement too, like when the dancers pass through windows-and-doors in arabesque.
-However, I'm not crazy about the basic skinny, sexy casting.
-That's less about this video specifically, and more about mainstream media practice around who is seen as sensual, who can perform sensuality.
-Fortunately, the sustained low-level of menace and hint of violence and tragedy at the end of the video contrasts and complicates what came before; so I don't feel like the video is entirely an erotic sales pitch to buy the record.
+A and hint of violence and tragedy at the end of the video contrasts and complicates what came before.

 Margaret: The Avalanches, Since I Left You